grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy stepped back to the radar/sonar station and leaned over the scope.
 A small and distant blip was appearing and fading away with each pass of the _Prospect's_ radar.
 "Fuck.
 Well, it was probably too fucking much to hope the ocean would remain empty for us.
 OK, shut down the radar, switch to sonar."

 She watched to make sure Chips shut down the radar completely.
 It was possible for a surface ship to see their radar when it was running and not only discover they were there, but calculate exactly where they were.
 On the other hand passive sonar was just microphones in the water --- it didn't send any signal out by which they could be tracked.
-Of course their noisy diesel engine was sending out plenty of sound at the moment, if anyone got close enough to listen for it.
+Of course their noisy diesel engines were sending out plenty of sound at the moment, if anyone got close enough to listen for it.

 "Won't be able to hear fuckin' much on sonar with the fuckin' diesel running.